ManlyMarco/Illusion_SkinEffects/README.md

 You can support development of my plugins through my Patreon page: https://www.patreon.com/ManlyMarco

 ## How to use
-1. Make sure your game is updated and has all of these installed (same verion or newer): [BepInEx v4.1](https://github.com/BepInEx/BepInEx), [BepisPlugins r7](https://github.com/bbepis/BepisPlugins), [KKAPI v1.0](https://github.com/ManlyMarco/KKAPI) and [Overlay Mods v4.0](https://github.com/ManlyMarco/Koikatu-Overlay-Mods)
+1. Make sure your game is updated and has latest versions of all of these plugins installed: [BepInEx v5.x](https://github.com/BepInEx/BepInEx), [BepisPlugins](https://github.com/bbepis/BepisPlugins), [KKAPI](https://github.com/ManlyMarco/KKAPI) and [Overlay Mods](https://github.com/ManlyMarco/Koikatu-Overlay-Mods)
-2. Download the latest release from [releases](/../../releases).
+2. Download the latest release from [releases](https://github.com/ManlyMarco/KK_SkinEffects/releases).
-3. Extract the dll file(s) into the folder `Koikatu\BepInEx` in your game's directory.
+3. Extract the archive into your game's directory (dll file should end up inside the `BepInEx\plugins` folder).
 4. Start studio, you should see new options under the anim menu.
 5. In main game you can disable any of the effects in the plugin settings screen.